glasgowlab/glasgowlab.github.io/site/2_people.md

 :width: 300px
 :align: left
 ```
 I am a computational and experimental biologist focusing on integrating evolution into understanding and designing protein allostery.
 I received my PhD in Genomics from New York University, where I was working on evolution of macromolecular RNA-protein machines.
 Before that, I worked as a biochemist at Fox Chase Cancer Center in Philadelphia, PA, where I was investigating step-by-step recognition of DNA-breaks in chromatin.
-I received my BSc in Biochemistry and MSc in Molecular Biology from Moscow State University in Russia
+I received my BSc in Biochemistry and MSc in Molecular Biology from Moscow State University in Russia.
 +++
 email: ds4316 [at] cumc [dot] columbia [dot] edu
 ````